 - a/a (heterozygous recessive) – Non-tabby (solid)

-The tabby pattern is common in random-bred cats as well as many pure breeds.
+Tabby patterns are common in random-bred cats as well as many pure breeds.
 All domestic cats were once tabby, mutations lead to some cats appearing solid, bi-colour or pointed.
 Even cats with no tabby stripes have tabby genes but do not show the pattern on the fur.
-Some young cats with solid coat colours will display faint ghost tabby patterns until their fur becomes fully pigmented.
+Some young cats with solid coat colours will display faint ghost tabby markings until their fur becomes fully pigmented.

 Basic cat genetics